troisjs/troisjs.github.io/src/guide/materials/standard-material.md

-# Standard Material
+# StandardMaterial

-Creates a [standard material](https://threejs.org/docs/#api/en/materials/MeshStandardMaterial), a more accurate but more computationally expensive lighting model than Lambert or Phong.
+Creates a [THREE.MeshStandardMaterial](https://threejs.org/docs/#api/en/materials/MeshStandardMaterial), a more accurate but more computationally expensive lighting model than Lambert or Phong.

 ```html
 <Box>